 In the last lines, the speaker wishes that he could’ve thanked the family sufficiently for the way he was transported out of his life and into an emotional, dark, and intense mental landscape.
 This experience has given him something to write about, and he can’t pay them back for that.

 One interesting technique used by Thomas in ‘The Gypsy’ is caesura.
 This is a way of increasing the rhythm of a text by dividing a line into two equal sections.
 These are usually separated by a comma, but not necessarily so.
 One example is in line three, “’Over the hills and far away.”’
 Another is in line thirteen with, “Gratitude for her grace.
 And I paid nothing then.”
 These moments are especially important when there is not one standard metrical pattern.

 Alliteration is also present in the text.
-There are a few isolated examples which add poignancy to those particular moments.
-A a few interesting examples are “wastes, women” in the second line, “Christmas corpses” in line twenty-one and “fair, farmer” in line nineteen.
+There are a few isolated examples that add poignancy to those particular moments.
+A few interesting examples are “wastes, women” in the second line, “Christmas corpses” in line twenty-one, and “fair, farmer” in line nineteen.

 Analysis of The Gypsy